 The Doctor must stop the Daleks from taking over the universe.
 He is played by Trevor Martin.

 The Doctor must rescue an American envoy from the Daleks and the Cybermen, who have kidnapped him.

 Doctor Who Live

 A live, semi-interactive arena show featuring numerous characters from throughout Doctor Who's history, and featuring Matt Smith as the Eleventh Doctor.

 Originally created for the British television series Doctor Who, the Doctor has appeared in the series for several decades, from 1963 to the present, with a break between 1989 and 2005.
-He has, to date, been portrayed by eleven actors.
-In order, these are William Hartnell, Patrick Troughton, Jon Pertwee, Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christoper Eccleston, David Tennant and Matt Smith.
+He has, to date, been portrayed by twelve actors.
+In order, these are William Hartnell, Patrick Troughton, Jon Pertwee, Tom Baker, Peter Davison, Colin Baker, Sylvester McCoy, Paul McGann, Christoper Eccleston, David Tennant, Matt Smith and Peter Capaldi.

 The Sarah Jane Adventures

 The Eleventh Doctor appears in the two-part series 4 episode "Death of the Doctor".

 The Doctor has appeared in a number of video game incarnations.